Youth Residential Programs Handbook

 - Parent/Guardian

-- Behavioral Health Technicians (oversees the daily management of the unit)
+- Counselor/Parents (live-in married couple) or Behavioral Health Technicians (oversee daily management of the unit)

 - Campus Director (supervises the team)